Berlusconi returns to politics, attacks Monti government

 Only 36 percent intended to vote for a mainstream party.

 The uncertainty has unsettled investors who are worried that a new political government could tear up Monti's unpopular reforms and plunge the euro zone's third largest economy back into crisis.

-Berlusconi attacked Genoese comic Beppe Grillo, whose anti-establishment Five Star Movement is snapping at the heels of the weakened PDL, saying his support would evaporate when the public realized he was incapable of governing even a small city.
+Berlusconi attacked Genoese comic Beppe Grillo, whose anti-establishment Five Star Movement is snapping at the heels of the weakened PDL, saying his support would evaporate when the public realised he was incapable of governing even a small city.

 "Grillo is an extraordinary comic actor....And what is he doing now?
 He is doing exactly the same trade as before."

-In remarks that may be aimed at sowing confusion in the center left Democrat Party, Berlusconi praised young Florence major Matteo Renzi who is challenging party leader Pier Luigi Bersani in electoral primaries expected in November.
+In remarks that may be aimed at sowing confusion in the centre left Democrat Party, Berlusconi praised young Florence major Matteo Renzi who is challenging party leader Pier Luigi Bersani in electoral primaries expected in November.

 Berlusconi said Renzi, on the rightwing of the party, was pursuing exactly the same policies as the PDL and would transform the PD from a communist into a social democrat group.

 A new IPR poll published on Monday showed that whereas Monti's popularity had increased by three percent to over 50 percent - way above the political leaders - the rating for his ministers and overall government had fallen by about the same amount.